rozek/node-red-ai-toolkit/README.md

 #### list_in_key_store ####

-lists either all key-value store collections or all entries of a given key-value store collection.
+lists either the names of all key-value store collections or the keys of all entries of a given key-value store collection.

 (t.b.w.)